chensiyue98/stremio-ftp-subtitles/README.md

-# Stremio FTP Subtitles Addon
+# Stremio Google Drive Subtitles Addon

-A Stremio addon that serves subtitles from your FTP server with automatic matching.
+A Stremio addon that serves subtitles from a Google Drive folder with automatic matching.

 ## Features

-- 🗂️ **FTP Integration**: Connect to any FTP/FTPS server
+- 📁 **Google Drive integration**: connect a folder and authorize access
-- 🎯 **Smart Matching**: Automatic subtitle matching by filename, year, season/episode
+- 🎯 **Smart matching**: automatic subtitle matching by filename, year, season/episode
-- 🌍 **Multi-language**: Supports multiple subtitle formats (.srt, .vtt, .ass, .ssa, .sub)
-- ⚡ **Fast Caching**: File listing cache for better performance
+- 🌍 **Multi-language**: supports `.srt`, `.vtt`, `.ass`, `.ssa`, and `.sub`
-- 🔒 **Encrypted Storage**: FTP credentials stored with AES-256-GCM encryption (highest security)
+- 🔒 **Encrypted storage**: configuration and tokens stored with AES-256-GCM
-- 🛡️ **Security**: Per-user configurations with secure persistent storage
-- 🎨 **Easy Setup**: Web-based configuration with connection testing
+- 🎨 **Easy setup**: web-based configuration with a "Connect to Google Drive" button

 ## Quick Deploy to Render